 12 vacancies filled by people who had no experience with programming

-13 PECE tasks solved and submitted in the GitHub repository
+13 tasks solved and submitted in PECE's repository on GitHub

-28 tasks from the AST new site resolved and submitted to the GitHub repository
+28 tasks from the AST new site resolved and submitted to AST site's repository on GitHub

 1 new student photo entry system was made and finalized by 2 students

 4 students successfully completed the course and were invited to the intermediate class in Feb/2020.
-The 4 showed interest in continuing studies to continue in the area.
+The 4 showed interest in continuing studies to continue in IT field.

 3 students were invited to continue the basic course in the first semester of 2020.